Director: Joss Whedon

 It’s hard to imagine anyone better to play lick arms dealer turned tech entrepreneur Tony Stark/Iron Man than Robert Downey Jr, who exudes charisma throughout and is the perfect counterpoint to the idealist boy-scout Captain America (Evans) and the pompous yet well-meaning Thor, with all three sharing a hugely enjoyable and sometimes funny fight scene in the woods as the group got off to a rocky start.

 Ruffalo’s incarnation of the Hulk/Bruce Banner was a definite marked improvement on both Eric Bana’s and Edward Norton’s previous portals, giving Bruce’s side more heart and playing the conflict up perfectly, while his Hulk is just as destructive as you would hope for.

-For some reason however the MCU has never been good at developing female characters into more than just another member of the team, with Scarlett Johansson’s Black Widow the perfect example of this, with an interesting backstory and great skill set, she is criminally underused and becomes a supporting player, how she never got a solo film I’ll never know.
+For some reason however the MCU has never been good at developing female characters into more than just another member of the team, with Scarlett Johansson’s Black Widow the perfect example of this, with an interesting backstory and great skill set, she is criminally under-used and becomes a supporting player, how she never got a solo film I’ll never know.

-I understand why Marvel stick to a uniform look between films, but sticking to it as rigidly as they do in terms of camera angles and CGI and formula ends up feeling more than a little boring at times, this is where I wished Whedon had taken a leaf out of DC’s book and taken a few more risks in terms of style, as there are very few shots from the film that are particularly memorable.
+I understand why Marvel sticks to a uniform look at films, but sticking to it as rigidly as they do in terms of camera angles and CGI and formula ends up feeling more than a little boring at times, this is where I wished Whedon had taken a leaf out of DC’s book and taken a few more risks in terms of style, as there are very few shots from the film that are particularly memorable.